(Please note that this program will not run without a valid GPS signal)

 The WSPR beacon program makes the RFzero capable of transmitting on any frequency from 100 kHz to 200 MHz and beyond running on the fundamental frequency.

 There is also a special version of the WSPR program where the output is to be used on much higher frequencies, e.g. using the harmonics or using a multiplier circuit.
-This way you can use the WSPR multiplied example program to transmit on e.g. 432 MHz using the third harmonic or on 1 GHz using a multiplier.
-If using the multiplied example program it is recommended to cover the oscillator with a foam cover or other measures to reduce the airflow (perturbation) around the oscillator.
-Using a simple foam cover we have 100% decodes on 1 GHz.
-We have no equipment to test it on higher frequencies, e.g .on 1,3 GHz.
+This way you can use the WSPR multiplied program to transmit on e.g. 432 MHz using the third harmonic or on 1 GHz using a multiplier.
+If using the multiplied program it is recommended to cover the clock with a foam cover or other measures to reduce the airflow (perturbation) around the clock circuit.
+Using a simple foam cover we have 100% decodes on 1,3 GHz.

 The configuration is done via the USB port.
 It is possible to wait for the RFzero to warm up for up to 255 s before starting to transmit.

 When transmitting the TX LED will flash at half the symbol rate, i.e. about 0,7 Hz.